-*Environmental savings statistics provided by Bulkley Dunton, our global paper supplier who we partner with to procure HMH’s paper.
+*Environmental savings statistics provided by Bulkley Dunton, HMH's global paper supplier.

 Responsibly sourcing, using and disposing of the paper in our products is key to our sustainability efforts.
 Our Paper Sourcing and Usage Policy reflects our renewed goals and commitments for 2019–2022, building on the incredible progress made under our prior policy (2014–2018).

 Whenever possible, we aim to recycle our excess product.
-In 2020 We donated nearly 1 million books to 228 organizations via our book donation program, HMH Books for Equity, to avoid sending excess stock to landfills.
-We are also mindful of waste management at our locations: 96% of the waste generated at HMH's Distribution Centers is recycled.
+We are also mindful of waste management at our locations: 95% of the waste generated at HMH's Distribution Centers is recycled.
 We work to increase employee awareness and engagement regarding recycling with in-office bins and signage.

 We strive to reduce energy consumption at our distribution centers, warehouses, and offices through conversion to high-efficiency fluorescent bulbs, motion sensor lighting, energy-efficient HVAC and heating units, and LED light fixtures.
 Our many remote location positions also contribute to the reduction in facility energy use and employee transportation fuel consumption.
 HMH’s headquarters in Boston has received the LEED® (Leadership in Energy and Environmental Design) Gold Certification for Existing Buildings™, which is the second highest LEED Certification level attainable.